RahulBadenkal/y-excalidraw/README.md

 > Excalidraw whiteboard binding for Yjs - [Demo](https://y-excalidraw.rahulbadenkal.com/)

-This binding binds a Y.Array to a Exacalidraw whiteboard.
+This binding binds a Y.Array to a Excalidraw whiteboard.

 ```
 npm install y-excalidraw